Teneia

 Let the tempo slow down

-Let’s all go now and reinvent in your own way and use it.
+Let’s all go now and reinvent in our own way and use it.

 Dancing in the middle.
 Uh- uh-